jianghaizhi/DELL-Alienware-Aurora-R7-macOS/README.md

 **2019/11/22**

 Update SSDT for USBInjectAll.kext, USB3 ports can now run at 5Gb/s.
-I do not have usbc decives, so the two usbc ports are not injected, you can modified ssdt by your self to inject them.
+I do not have USB-C decives, so the two USB-C ports are not injected, you can modify ssdt by yourself to inject them.
 > <font size="2">add: /EFI/CLOVER/ACPI/patched/SSDT-UIAC.aml
 > update: /EFI/CLOVER/config.plist</font>